medhatdawoud/react-simple-example/README.md

   * _BuyCarForm Component_ : and this component contains the whole form called the other components to generate controls, and add action to them, and also I handle almost everything in this parent component so it's the single source of truth.

 ## Testing Details
-* test coverage is 100% for the component
-* used jest and `enzyme` for rendering
+* used `jest` and `enzyme` for rendering
 * you can run unit testing using `npm test`
 * you can also run unit testing coverage using `npm run test:coverage`
+* test coverage is 100% for the component, and you can find that in the terminal after running the above command.

 ---
 _Created by:_ Medhat Dawoud ([@med7atdawoud](https://twitter.com/Med7atDawoud))